sunny0angel/sunny0angel.github.io/index.md

 I, as a outsourcing programmer, am aim to be one of the most famous companies of the industry.

-However, I lost most of my
+However, I lost most of my college knowledge in my outsourcing work.

-So, I must start right now, to catch up with others, and gain my
+I must start right now, to catch up with others, to gain my goals.

 I decide to start with writing a compiler, maybe it's not so well.